 An F-1 student may work on-campus at Colorado State University as long as the student is in good academic standing and is maintaining their immigration status.
 On-campus employment is limited to 20 hours total per week during the academic year, and may be full time during official University vacation periods.

 Graduate Research and Teaching Assistantship hours are counted as on campus employment and limited to the 20 hour per week limit while classes are in session.
 GRA’s and GTA’s can increase their work hours during official university vacations.
+Some key facts to know are the F1 Student Employment Timeline, the F1 STEM Extension Timeline and knowing all important numbers as an F-1 student.

 All other work for any kind of remuneration (free housing, groceries, lap tops etc.) is considered to be employment and is not authorized unless the student has approved work authorization under one of the employment options discussed below: